Change application navigation using the SiteMap

 When referencing the HTML web resource, make sure that you use the web resource directive ($webresource:).
 For example,

 Icon="$webresource:sample_/Pages/MyCustomPage.htm" when the name of the HTML web resource is “sample_/Pages/MyCustomPage.htm”.
 Using this directive will create a dependency so that the HTML web resource cannot be deleted as long as your SiteMap element requires it.

 |To display a Silverlight web resource outside an entity form or chart, create an HTML web resource to be the host page for the Silverlight web resource.
 Then use the $webresource: directive to open the HTML web resource.|

 When adding an external page from the SiteMap, it is a common requirement to pass data in the form of a query string to the page.
 To pass information about your organization name and the language for the user and organization, use the PassParams attribute.
-For more information, see Passing Parameters to a URL Using SiteMap.
+For more information, see Pass parameters to a URL using the SiteMap.